 Do you have ancestors from the former Yugoslavia, Montenegro, Bosnia and Herzegovina, Serbia, Croatia, and Slovenia?
 Would you like to know more about your family history?

 Have you already begun researching your family history?
 Have you reached a brick wall in your genealogy research?

 If you answered positively to these questions, you’re in the right place.
 Let us help you with your family research.
 We are a small family business that can find your relatives in the former Yugoslavia.
 You may have a lot of information concerning your heritage or family tree, although certain links make no sense.
 We can help sort through all the data and “connect the dots” for you.

-We would do everything and anything that you would do if you visited former Yugoslavia.
-Research civil and church records, comb graveyards, call potential relatives, search family history books, obtain family trees and pictures, and investigate details culturally, historically, and factually.
+We research civil and church records, call potential relatives, search family history books, obtain family trees and pictures, and investigate details culturally, historically, and factually.
 We are in our 18th year of assisting clients in uncovering the hidden, hard-to-find specifics of their family history.

 At the beginning of the 20th century, Butte Montana had about 100 000 citizens.
 Among them, about 5000 Montenegrins, as well as thousands of Serbs, Croats, and Bosnians.
 A survey of Mountain View Cemetery will reveal Butte’s rich historical, ethnic past.
 Scripts on headstones are often written in the deceased’s native language (Serbo Croatian Latin and Cyrillic)

 Cetkovic Family Takes a Trip to the Ancestral Land, August 2016